GuilhermeRisson/academia-multitenant/README.md

 ---

-### 5️⃣ Instale as dependências do Laravel e rode as migrations + seeders
+### 5️⃣ Instale as dependências do Laravel, rode as migrations e o seeder

 Acesse o container do Laravel: